ivankovlab/power_transform/README.md

    sequence means the wildtype amino acid or nucleotide sequence

 The GFP random mutagenesis landscape (Sarkisyan et al., 2016) was used with all these scripts to obtain all the results published in our paper.
+To obtain the GFP random mutagenesis landscape file, you need to download the file named amino_acid_genotypes_to_brightness.tsv from http://dx.doi.org/10.6084/m9.figshare.3102154, and then use the Perl script process_data.pl
+Usage: ./process_data.pl amino_acid_genotypes_to_brightness.tsv
+Then the file GFP.txt will be created.